RobTillaart/TCA9555/README.md

 pull-up resistor, which requires pull-ups and pulldowns on unused I/O pins when configured as an input and undriven.
 This reduces power consumption when the I/Os are held low._

+There is a TCA9535 class which is a (convenience) wrapper around the TCA9555 class.
+This allows one to create TCA9535 objects.

 ## Interface